practicalli/clojure/docs/introduction/contributing.md

-# Contributing to Practicalli Clojure
+# Contributing to Practicalli

-How to effectivley contribute to Practicalli Clojure
+How to effectivley contribute to Practicalli Books.

-[practicalli/neovim](https://github.com/practicalli/clojure/){target=_blank} is written in markdown and uses MkDocs to generate the website via a GitHub action.
+Practicalli books are written in markdown and use MkDocs to generate the published website via a GitHub workflow.
+MkDocs can also run a local server using the `make docs` target from the `Makefile`

 By submitting content ideas and corrections you are agreeing they can be used in this book under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/){target=_blank}.
 Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/clojure/graphs/contributors){target=_blank}.